phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 Now we can add `extern crate multiboot2` and use it to print available memory areas.

 ### Available Memory
 The boot information structure consists of various _tags_.
 See section 3.4 of the Multiboot specification ([PDF][multiboot specification]) for a complete list.
-The _memory map_ tag contains a list of all areas of available RAM.
+The _memory map_ tag contains a list of all available RAM areas.
 Special areas such as the VGA text buffer at `0xb8000` are not available.
 Note that some of the available memory is already used by our kernel and by the multiboot information structure itself.

 [multiboot specification]: http://nongnu.askapache.com/grub/phcoder/multiboot.pdf